Jeddou10/HE-FL-benchmarks-and-privacy-analyses/README.md

 All experiments in the thesis can be replicated using the provided scripts and Docker environment.
 To cite or reference this work, please refer to the bachelor thesis:

-Privacy Meets Performance: Rethinking Homomorphic Encryption in Federated Learning, 2025.
+Privacy Meets Performance: Rethinking Homomorphic Encryption in Federated Learning, Oussama Jeddou, 2025.